Beneficial Ownership Information Reporting FAQs

 Reporting companies created on or after January 1, 2024 must also include information about the company applicants.

-What information pertaining to the reporting company must be supplied?
+What information about the reporting company must be supplied?

 Reporting companies must provide all of the information below: